 When can I see a list of who's coming to the marketplace?

-You can find our list of 2017 exhibitors here.
-The 2018 line-up will be released by the end of the year.
+You can find our list of 2018 exhibitors here.

 When will the class programme be released?

 How can I book a class?

 We use an online booking system and you'll be asked to show your printed receipt at the desk at the entry point.

 Will there be classes for children?